kylewest520/CS-7641---Machine-Learning/Assignment 1 Supervised Learning/README.md

 1. Data Load & Preprocessing -> Exactly as it sounds.
 This section loads the data, performs one-hot encoding, scales numeric features, and reorders some of the columns.
 2. Helper Functions -> This section defines a few functions that are used across all of the classifiers.
 The functions include building learning curves and evaluating the final classifers.
 3. The Fun Part: Machine Learning! -> This section has funcions and execution cells for each of the 5 classifiers.
+4. Model Comparison Plots -> Compare the classifiers with plots for training and prediction times as well as learning rate.